How to Divide using Excel Formulas?

-We can get rid of this error by using IFERROR function.
+We can get rid of this error by using IFERROR function in excel.

 IFERROR converts all the error values to zero.

 Things to Remember

 - To divide in excel formula, we cannot divide any number by zero.
 If done we will get an error as #DIV/0!.

 - For Quotient function both the arguments are mandatory.

 - In case of an error use the IFERROR function to remove the error and replace it with by any value according to your wish.